nlx-group/Replicating-Bogdanova-et-al.-2015-Duplicate-Question-Detection/README.md

 ## Data and code used for the replication:

 ### Prerequisites
-1. Download the source code from the msrdsdl folder.
+1. Download the source code from http://lxcenter.di.fc.ul.pt/datasets/msrdsdl/.

 2. You will need *Python version 3.4.3 or higher*.